JimmyD4/Explainable_Machine_Learning_Methods-_in_Predicting_Crop_Yield/README.md

     *   **Environmental Data:** Time-series weather parameters like rainfall, solar exposure, and temperature.
     This comprehensive integration allows for a more nuanced understanding of complex crop yield dynamics.

-*   **Novel Attention-based Hybrid Model:** A key innovation is the design and implementation of an Attention-based Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) hybrid model.
+*   **Attention-based Hybrid Model:** A key features is the implementation of an Attention-based Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) hybrid model.
     *   **CNNs** were utilized to capture spatial dependencies and intricate patterns within genomic and phenotypic data.
     *   **LSTMs** were employed to model temporal dependencies in environmental time-series data.
-    *   An **attention mechanism** was integrated to allow the model to dynamically focus on and weigh the most relevant features across all modalities, enhancing both predictive performance and interpretability.
+    *   An attention mechanism was integrated to allow the model to dynamically focus on and weigh the most relevant features across all modalities, enhancing both predictive performance and interpretability.

 *   **Enhanced Predictive Performance:** The attention-based hybrid model demonstrated superior predictive accuracy (lower RMSE, MAE) and better generalization capabilities compared to a baseline Random Forest Regressor and individual uni-modal CNN/LSTM models.